iced-rs/rfcs/text/0022-new-theming.md

 ## Implementation strategy

 Just define more method for each widget.
 The default attributes will be set according to the theme of the application.
-The style parameter will be removed and replaced by the self attributes of the structure in question.
+The style parameter of the draw function will be removed and replaced by the self attributes of the structure in question.

 ## Drawbacks